 Start by kneeling on a pad with both feet and knees positioned shoulder-width apart.

 Position the heels under a pad or have a partner hold the ankles.
 While maintaining a tall position with your arms by your sides and your eyes looking straight ahead lower your body down as far as you can before using your arms to catch the body and push you back to the starting position.

 An alternative to the above is to perform the exercise using a glute/ham bench.
 The further back your knees are from the top of the pad the easier the movement will be.

-The eccentric nature of the Nordic Hamstring movement places intense stress on the muscle fibres of the hamstrings and should be progressed slowly into the program.
-The result of which will be significantly stronger hamstrings that a less prone to injury.
+The eccentric nature of the Nordic Hamstring movement places intense stress on the muscle fibers of the hamstrings and should be progressed slowly into the program.
+The result of this will be significantly stronger hamstrings that are less prone to injury.

 Perform 1-3 sets of 5-8 repetitions.

 Easy – only lower down a small way before using the hand to assist with the rest of the lowering movement.
 Use the hands also to push the body back to the starting position.
 You can also attach a band around the chest anchored behind the body to lessen the resistance of the upper body during the lowering phase of the movement.
 You can also raise the knees on the ground by placing them on a thick pad to make the movement easier.

 Moderate – lower to body further and use the hamstring to pull back to the starting position.

 Hard – hold resistance or perform the movement with arms extended above the head.